v12mike/camosslimageproxy/README.md

 # phpBB Camo SSL Image Proxy Extension

+## This Extension is obsolete, replaced by https://github.com/v12mike/imageredirect

 This is the repository for the development of the phpBB Camo SSL Image Proxy Extension.

 ## Quick Install